Amyh11325/webPB/README.md

 We hope to implement a mechanical aspect to our project so that users can test drinking water themselves and contribute to a collective dataset shared by schools nationwide.
 We also hope to analyze the drinking water in other states as well and identify a correlation between socioeconomic status and quality of drinking water.

 ## Built with
-HTML, CSS, PHP, JavaScript, Leaflet.js
+HTML, CSS, PHP, JavaScript, Leaflet.js<br>
+Data obtained from <a href="https://healthdata.gov/dataset/lead-testing-school-drinking-water-sampling-and-results-most-recently-reported-beginning">Lead Testing in School Drinking Water</a>, a survey conducted by the Department of Health.<br>
+Components of this website include a heatmap plugin from Leaflet, which can be found <a href="https://github.com/Leaflet/Leaflet.heat">here</a>